launchdarkly/js-core/packages/sdk/server-node/README.md

 We encourage pull requests and other contributions from the community.
 Check out our [contributing guidelines](CONTRIBUTING.md) for instructions on how to contribute to this SDK.

+## Validating SDK packages with the SLSA framework (Supply-chain Levels for Software Artifacts)

+LaunchDarkly uses the [SLSA framework](https://slsa.dev/spec/v1.0/about) to help developers make their supply chain more secure by ensuring the authenticity and build integrity of our published SDK packages.
+To learn more, see the [provenance guide](PROVENANCE.md).

 ## About LaunchDarkly

 - LaunchDarkly is a continuous delivery platform that provides feature flags as a service and allows developers to iterate quickly and safely.
 We allow you to easily flag your features and manage them from the LaunchDarkly dashboard.
 With LaunchDarkly, you can: